BasB1/amr_x_communication/README.md

 # AMR X communication
+A project to make cros platform communication and localizaion possible.

 ## Relative localization and tracking using UWB

 This package uses Pozyx to do relative localization of other robots.